OpenResearchInstitute/adi_adrv9371_zc706/design_docs/cobs_decoder/COBS_dec-Entity-Design.md

 This is very much like the case shown in the first diagram, except that the 254-byte sequence does not include a 0 at the end.
 All 254 bytes are sent literally in the input data.
 The pseudo-length 255 is used to indicate this special case, per the COBS protocol.

-In this example, though, we don't really have to worry about the special case. `m_tlast` and `m_tvalid` and the two-clock-cycle gap between frames work out fine.
-However, later we will see that this special case does have to be handled specially when the 254-byte sequence does not fall at the end of a frame.
+In this example, though, we don't really have to worry about the special case, because the end of the long sequence is also the end of the frame.
+Later we will see that this special case does have to be handled specially when the 254-byte sequence does not fall at the end of a frame.

 ### Timing Diagram 3 Walkthrough